 If your original school transcript is not in English, you must submit your original transcript in your native language along with a copy of the transcript that has been translated into English.
 If you send them by mail, the original document must have a school stamp and signature and the English translation.
-We prefer that transcripts be submitted through the Common Application website.
+We prefer that transcripts be submitted through the Common Application website by a school official.
 We will accept documents submitted via fax or email attachment, but only if they clearly indicate that they are being sent to us by a school administrator or EducationUSA officer.
 If there is any cause for concern regarding authenticity of documents, we reserve the right to contact school officials for confirmation and/or request original, stamped and signed documentation in order to complete the application file.
-As part of the Secondary School Report that is sent with your transcript it is helpful if your guidance counselor also sends a grade conversion chart.Back to Top
+Your school counselor may also include a school profile or grade conversion chart as part of the Secondary School Profile they submit via the Common Application.Back to Top

 What do I do if my secondary school or university only provides one official transcript?

-Your guidance counselor should submit a photocopy of your official transcript.
+Your school counselor or administrator should submit a photocopy of your official transcript.
 Take your only copy and have several certified copies made and translated into English if needed.
 These documents should be stamped by the legal notary who made the copy and/or translation.
-We do not accept uncertified copies submitted directly from students.Back to Top
+We do not accept copies submitted directly by students.Back to Top

 Can I submit my Common Application online and send the school forms by mail?

-My school does not have a guidance counselor.
+My school does not have a university or career counselor.
 Who should complete my school forms for the Common Application?

-If a school or guidance counselor is not available you can ask a school headmaster, principal, class advisor or any school administrator to complete and send the application and required forms.Back to Top
+If a university or career counselor is not available, you may ask a school headmaster, principal, class advisor, or any school administrator to complete and send the application and required forms.Back to Top

 How do I know if all of my application materials have been received?